How Long Should a Mountain Bike Chain Last? Tips for Chain Maintenance and Replacement

 Mountain bike chains are made of metal and are subject to natural wear and tear due to friction.
 Wear typically occurs between the chain links and is caused by the chain rubbing against the cassette and chainrings.
 When the chain stretches beyond its proper length, it will no longer mesh correctly with the cassette and chainrings, resulting in slippage or breakage.
 Measuring your chain wear regularly and replacing it when necessary helps to optimize your bike’s performance and reduce the risk of injury.

-Read Also: How to Find a Good Mountain Bike: Tips and Tricks
+Read Also: Can a Mountain Bike Fit in a Car?
+Tips and Tricks for Easy Transportation

 How Often Should You Inspect Your Mountain Bike Chain?